jelofsson/somc-subpages-jelofsson/readme.md

 3. Activate plugin

 4. Add it to your sidebar from the widget section or to a post/page by using the shortcode `[somc-subpages-jelofsson]`

+## Developer

+`src/` contains all source files for this project.

+You'll find the core class (that does most of the magic) in `src/includes/classes/class-plugin-widgt.php`.

+Also `src/includes/static/js/subpages.js` contain the scripts for sorting the subpage lists.

 ## Author